DEPRESSION.

 Alcohol and drug abuse.

-I like David L. Hoffmans definition of depression, "Depression is a state of mind familiar to almost everyone, but this very familiarity becomes problematic when approaching clinical depressive states."
-The American Psychiatric Association defines depression by a standard set of symptoms.
-They are:
+I like David L. Hoffmans definition of depression, "Depression is a state of mind familiar to almost everyone, but this

 Poor appetite or increased appetite with a significant weight gain.